rd4com/mojo-learning/README.md

 ### Let's take the time to say thank you to the modular/mojo team.
-### This website is just a community effort, the ressources
+### This repository is just a community effort, the ressources
 ### available on the official website of modular/mojo
 ### are the best if you want to learn!
 ### Here are some links to theses: